Who's financially excluded?

-"It all falls apart very fast when they start excluding groups of people.
-It is extremely worrying and a big step back, in these times of financial hardship, financial exclusion can mean social exclusion."
+"It all falls apart very fast when they [the banks] start excluding groups of people.
+It is extremely worrying and a big step back."

-David Seaman, of US site Credit Outlaw, is typical of commentators both in the UK and across the pond when he says: "They [credit card providers] don't lend for charity's sake.
+David Seaman, of US site Credit Outlaw, is typical of commentators both in the UK and the US when he says: "They [credit card providers] don't lend for charity's sake.
 They lend to make money.

-Lenders themselves deny that they screen applicants for their likely profitability, just how likely they'll be to pay back debts.
+Lenders themselves deny that they screen applicants for their likely profitability.
+Rather, they claim only to judge applicants on how likely they are to pay back debts.

 Indeed, missing or incorrect records are often the root cause of rejection despite the large amount banks do share.

-"A missing account could have a significant impact on a lending decision.
-We do not think anybody should be forced to agree to share data but if you are applying for credit it makes sense that lenders see what other accounts you have open," a Which? spokesperson said.
+A Which? spokesperson said: "A missing account could have a significant impact on a lending decision.
+We do not think anybody should be forced to agree to share data but if you are applying for credit it makes sense that lenders see what other accounts you have open".

 Even if customers have agreed to let their information be shared, not all banks and building societies will release it.